n1o/study_notes/_sources/notes/empirical_distribution.md

 where $\sum_i w_i = 1$ and $0 \le w_i \le 1$.

+The Dirac delta is necessary only for continuous variables.
 # Empirical CDF

 We have $X_1, \cdots, X_n \sim F$ where F is an arbitrary CDF.
 We use the empirical CDF to approximate F.